 The Town Takes You on a Ride to the Victorian Era

-During the British Era, the newly built chimerical mansions of the Bohra Community of Gujarat became the colourful pearls of this ancient town.
-The Victorian architecture of these houses, which remained untouched even during the current craze of the modern architecture, is now the crowning glory of this town.
+During the British Era, the newly built chimerical mansions of the Bohra Community of Gujarat became the colorful pearls of this ancient town.
+The Victorian architecture of these houses, which remained untouched even during the current craze of modern architecture, is now the crowning glory of this town.

 The houses have been kept intact with the efforts of the Bohra Community that has been thriving to preserve the exquisite heritage.

 The Wooden Artwork

 The wooden doors, interiors, and furniture have also been polished and preserved for more than a hundred years now.
 If you would finely observe the designs, you would be astonished to find the finely carved wooden arcs and garlands on the rims of the verandah ceiling.
 Each pillar holding the roof has been molded in an artistic way.
 When the wooden moldings on each pillar take a curvy move forming a buckle shape, it can deceive you to believe it to be a real creeper.

 The flowers and the creepers are the main designs on almost every verandah.
 On the other hand, the banisters in the houses have been given aesthetically beautiful geometric designs.
 Most of the houses have preserved the furniture of the bygone era.
 The polished cupboards with shining mirrors seem to be custom-made by a carpenter.
 The painted glasses stand out among the brightly polished wooden doors and cupboards.
 Another ancient possession that the Bohris have, are the stams which can be found in all the houses.
 They are used to store the laundry.